 My favorite books on the decodable list, these gems are written with a specific phonetic scope and sequence by expert writer, editor, and literacy advocate, Brooke Vitale.
 Growing readers will be able to progress as readers because the books are written to build upon each other.
 Each book teaches and reinforces a phonics rule, such as CVC, blends, or diagraphs.
 Even better, kids will enjoy the books because the stories are funny and engaging.
 I also love that each decodable book includes eight pages of reinforcing reading activities after the story.

 Scholastic mostly offers leveled books, but this is their decodable phonics series with simple short vowel words.

 The Yak Pack

 Comic book decodable readers!?
 Yes.
 Cute and fun, with different sounds for each collection, such as short vowels, diagraphs, and blends.

 Nat the Cat Takes a Nap by Jarrett Lerner

 Ready-to-Read Pre-Level 1

 Nat was taking a nap until the narrator woke him up!
 Then, the narrator wakes Nat up again with his brother Pat the Rat.
 Nat seems mad.
 Plus, Pat is NOT Nat’s brother.
 Will Nat ever get his nap?
-This book is hilarious!
-I predict this will be a popular book choice for beginning readers– it’s very clever.
+This book is hilarious, but it is NOT pre-level 1!

 Pig Wig: Flip a Word Books